Last updated on December 13th, 2022

 03. Mention What You Do

 When pondering on how to write a good bio, start properly.
-The first two sentences should tell about your business or occupation clearly.
-In case you prefer mentioning the occupation in the inner paragraphs, the reader may lose interest.
+The first two sentences should clearly describe your business or occupation.
+If you prefer to mention the occupation in the inner paragraphs, you risk losing the reader’s interest.
 Some bios have value proposition statements in place of job titles.
+In the era of TikTok, where brevity is key, a bio acts as a gateway to your content.
+Including your TikTok bio link can be a strategic move to seamlessly connect your bio readers with your dynamic video content.

 Value proposition statements are generally made for increasing website traffic.
 But a disadvantage of it is that the client looking for some skill sets will find the bio less useful.
 So, even if you want to make such a statement, mention your job title in the first two sentences.